Increased water usage | Redland City Council

 It can detect the difference between your normal water use and a plumbing leak or tap left running by mistake, protecting your entire plumbing system.
 It is easily programmable to suit your home and lifestyle.

-Please note that we cannot provide advice or recommendation on water monitor solutions or the providers of these solutions, so you are encouraged to do your own research before purchasing one of these solutions.
+Please note that we cannot provide advice or recommendations on water monitor solutions or the providers of these solutions, so you are encouraged to do your own research before purchasing one of these solutions.